 Merger control

 As the market competition watchdog, the Autorité de la concurrence reviews all proposed mergers and acquisitions above a certain size.
-It thus ensures in advance that these deals will not restrict competition and, if there is a risk to competition, only clears them on condition that appropriate solutions are implemented.
+It thus ensures in advance that such transactions will not restrict competition and, if there is a risk to competition, only clears them on condition that appropriate solutions are implemented.

 A quick guide to merger control (in French)